-The good news for those in the cosmetic laser industry is that demand is projected for continued growth well into the future.
-With this in mind, more and more people are considering adding cosmetic lasers to their businesses.
+The good news for those in the medical aesthetics industry is that the demand for cosmetic laser techs is projected to grow well into the future.
+With this in mind, more people are considering adding cosmetic lasers to their businesses.

 When it comes to laser and IPL equipment, there are several options including purchasing, leasing, financing or renting equipment—depending on your business’ needs, client demand and of course, your budget.
 For an in-depth look at equipment options, check out The Expert’s Guide to Buying Laser Equipment.